Mobile phases in HPLC

 Note that when buffer solutions are stored, they have a limited lifetime.
 For further guidance on the shelf life of the buffer, reference is made to Pharmacopoeia monographs or the like.

 Buffering reagents may contain a stabilizing agent, for example sodium metabisulfite.
-These stabilizing agents often affect the optical and chromatographic behavior of buffer solutions, so it is usually advisable to buy reagents which do not contain a stabilizer.
+These stabilizing agents often affect the optical and chromatographic behaviour of buffer solutions, so it is usually advisable to buy reagents which do not contain a stabilizer.
 The containers of solid reagents are easily contaminated by repeated use.
 For this reason, we recommend to buy reagents in low container weights.

 Filtration